 - Small classes, which allow for daily opportunities to learn through dialogue with your colleagues

 - Quality instruction and personal attention from our faculty members

 - Practical learning experiences that build upon the strengths of our faculty, the Illinois Tech community, and the rich opportunities offered in Chicago and beyond

 How can I learn more?

-Explore this site or contacting one of the following:
+Explore this site or contact one of the following: